DennisRas/AlterEgo/README.md

-Are you a Mythic Plus enthusiast with multiple characters and alts to manage?
+Are you a Mythic+ enthusiast with multiple characters and alts to manage?
-With AlterEgo, you'll gain unparalleled control and insight into your Mythic Plus progress, rating, item levels, and Great Vault rewards for all your characters.
+With AlterEgo, you'll gain unparalleled control and insight into your Mythic+ progress, rating, item levels, and Great Vault rewards for all your characters.

-When it comes to Mythic Plus dungeons, AlterEgo is your trusty sidekick.
-It provides you with detailed information about your highest Mythic Plus key levels completed on each character, making it a breeze to identify your progress across your roster.
+When it comes to Mythic+ dungeons, AlterEgo is your trusty sidekick.
+It provides you with detailed information about your highest Mythic+ key levels completed on each character, making it a breeze to identify your progress across your roster.

 AlterEgo also offers an optional easy-to-read grid overview of your raid progress on all your characters.
 Quickly identify which bosses you've successfully defeated and where you might need to focus your efforts.
 Never lose track of your achievements in the raiding world with this feature.